-- If you are a seasonal employer you may use the average total monthly payments for payroll during any consecutive 12-week period between May 1, 2019 and September 15, 2019.
+- If you’re a seasonal employer, you may use the average total monthly payments for payroll during any consecutive 12-week period between May 1, 2019, and September 15, 2019.

-- If neither a or b are true, find 2.5X the average monthly payroll costs in the previous 12 months or the calendar year.
+- If neither a nor b is true, find 2.5X the average monthly payroll costs in the previous 12 months or the calendar year.